 Ali Lanyon is the co-anchor of abc27 Daybreak from 4:30-7 a.m.

 Ali joined abc27 in 2002 as a reporter.
-She has covered stories in every corner of the Midstate with an emphasis on Cumberland County.
+Since then, she has covered stories in every corner of the Midstate.

-Throughout her career she has reported on everything from murder trials and tornadoes to the Dillsburg Pickle Drop on New Year’s Eve.
-She has also covered major political events including Hillary Clinton’s 2008 primary victory in Pa. and the defeat of Senator Arlen Specter.
+Throughout her career she has reported on everything from murder trials and tornado touchdowns to the Dillsburg Pickle Drop on New Year’s Eve.
+She has also covered major political events including a one-on-one interview with Vice President Mike Pence leading up to the 2020 election.
+She has covered several Presidential campaigns, Hillary Clinton’s 2008 primary victory in Pa. and the defeat of Senator Arlen Specter.

 Ali has traveled to tell some of her most memorable stories.
 She reported from Shanksville, Pa. on the anniversary of the 9-11 attacks, went to Washington, D.C. to cover the death of President Ronald Reagan, and flew to New Orleans in the wake of Hurricane Katrina to follow local volunteer efforts.